astronomer/docs/learn/airflow-object-storage-tutorial.md

 :::

-## Why use Airflow object storage?
+## Why use Apache Airflow® object storage?

 Object stores are ubiquitous in modern data pipelines.
 They are used to store raw data, model-artifacts, image, video, text and audio files, and more.
 Because each object storage system has different file naming and path conventions, it can be challenging to work with data across many different object stores.